 Need to talk one-on-one?

 Our Financial Planners are superannuation and DB specialists and understand the intricacies of the Vision Super DB benefit and what is available to you.
-Their job is to help members plan their retirement and they do not receive brokerage, fees, bonuses or commissions for recommending products.
 If you choose to obtain advice from a Vision Super Financial Planner, you may be charged a fee.
 If any fees are applicable, they will be discussed with you before any financial advice is provided.
 Call the Member Services team on 1300 300 820 Monday to Friday 8:30am to 5pm to set up a time.